libp2p/specs/pubsub/README.md

 The protobuf blob is prefixed by the string `libp2p-pubsub:` before signing.

-When signature validation fails for a signed message, the implementation must drop the message and block propagation.
+When signature validation fails for a signed message, the implementation must drop the message and omit propagation.
 Locally, it may treat this event in whichever manner it wishes (e.g. logging).

 ## The Topic Descriptor